vzhang90/Kickstarter_Analysis/README.md

 This project's main purpose is to analyze the data with Excel to organize, sort, and analyze crowdfunding data to determine whether there are specific factors that make a project's campaign successful.

 ## Analysis & Challenges
-***Theater Outcomes vs Launch*** visualized in a marked line chart from a Pivot Table generated from *Sheet1* in the Excel data set [Kickstarter_Challenge](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Kickstarter_Challenge.xlsx):
+***Theater Outcomes vs Launch*** visualized in a marked line chart from a Pivot Table generated from "Sheet1" in the Excel data set [Kickstarter_Challenge](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Kickstarter_Challenge.xlsx):

 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

-1. A pivot table was initially created in the worksheet titled *Theater Outcoes by Launch Date*
+1. A pivot table was initially created in the worksheet titled "Theater Outcoes by Launch Date"
     - filters on "Parent Category" and "Years"
     - "Parent Category" filtered on "theater"
 2. Campaign outcomes sorted descending order so "successful" is first